redwoodjs/redwood/docs/docs/tutorial/chapter4/authentication.md

 yarn rw setup auth dbAuth
 ```

-When asked if you want to override the existing file `/api/src/lib/auth.js` say yes.
-The shell `auth.js` that's created in a new app make sure things like the `@requireAuth` directive work, but now we'll replace it with a real implementation.
+When asked if you want to override the existing file `/api/src/lib/auth.{js,ts}` say yes.
+The shell `auth.{js,ts}` that's created in a new app make sure things like the `@requireAuth` directive work, but now we'll replace it with a real implementation.

 You'll see that the process creates several files and includes some post-install instructions for the last couple of customizations you'll need to make.
 Let's go through them now.